sdraken/vulkan-tutorial/notes.md

 One of the flaws with our current basic drawing function, is that we wait for the previous frame to finish before we start rendering the next.
 To get rid of this unnecesssary idling we can allow multiple frames to be *in-flight* at once.
 You don't want to many frames *in-flight* because then the CPU could get ahead of the GPU, adding frames of latency.

 Adding this functionality isn't to complicated, you just need to keep track of the current frame, and for each of these frames, duplicate all the resources that are accessed/modified during rendering.
 Each frame needs its own, Command buffer, semaphores and fence.

+# 2.5 Swap chain recreation

+## Introduction
+The application can now successfully draw a triangle, but before moving on to the next chapter lets make it so that our application can handle changes to the surface.
+Right now, it's possible for the window surface to change such that the swap chain is no longer compatible with it (an example of this would be minimizing the window).
+To fix this, we need to catch events that change the window surface and recreate the swap chain.